Glycolysis

 ATP can be used directly for energy, while NADH is used for energy (generating 2.5 ATP/NADH in aerobic glycolysis) or for converting pyruvate to lactate (for anaerobic glycolysis).

 Glucose is impermeable to the plasma membrane of cells.
 Therefore, in order to enter the cell, specific transporters are required.
-In the case of glucose, two transporters are the most relevant, particularly GLUT2 and GLUT4.
+In the case of glucose, two transporters are the most relevant, particularly GLUT2 and GLUT4GLUT1 is important for red blood cells (erythrocytes) and the blood–brain barrier, wheras GLUT3 is important for glucose flow into neurons.
 These are passive transporters that only allow glucose to follow its concentration gradient.
 In the liver, GLUT2 is typically expressed and present at the membrane of the hepatocyte.
-This allows glucose to enter the hepatocyte (for example after a meal) or to exit the cell (for example during glycogenolysis or gluconeogenesis).
+This allows glucose to enter the hepatocyte (for example after a meal) or to exit the cell (for example during glycogenolysis or gluconeogenesisThe production of glucose from precursors such as alanine, lactate or glycerol).

+Glycolysis occurs in the cytoplasm of cells.
 All of glycolysis occurs in the cytoplasm of cells, unlike the TCA cycle or the electron transport chain, which require mitochondria.
 As we will discuss later in the semester, mitochondria are also required for the oxidation of fatty acids and some amino acids.
-This means that cells with few or no mitochondria (fast-twitch muscle fibers, or red blood cells for example) are highly dependent on glycolysis to generate ATP.
+This means that cells with few or no mitochondria (fast-twitch muscle fibers, or red blood cells for example) are highly dependent on glycolysis to generate ATP.@

 \[\label{eq:glucokinase} Glucose + ATP \rightarrow G6P\]

-that catalyzes the same reaction in most other cells, for example muscle and adipose cells.
-This means that it is very efficient even at low glucose concentrations, but does not have as high of a maximum rate.
-This is illustrated in Figure [fig:gk-hk-kinetics].
+Hexokinase is a high affinity enzyme that catalyzes the same reaction in most other cells, for example muscle and adipose cells.
+This means that it is very efficient even at low glucose concentrations, but does not have as high of a maximum rateIt is important that you understand the differences in glucose affinity and __ELEM_140250577077568__ between glucokinase and hexokinase and the consequences of these differences..
+This is illustrated in Figure \(\ref{fig:gk-hk-kinetics}\).
 This is especially useful in the muscles to ensure they oxidize glucose even at low glucose levels as the muscles always utilize energy.
 Hexokinase is regulated by negative feedback from its product G6P.
 Hence, an increase in G6P will downregulate the function of Hexokinase.
 In contrast to hexokinase, there is no allosteric regulation of glucokinase.
 Think about the differences in how glucose enters these cells, in contrast to liver cells and how the kinetics relate to the regulation of glucose uptake.
-The differences between glucokinase and hexokinase are summarized in Table 1.
+The differences between glucokinase and hexokinase are summarized in Table \(\ref{tab:glucokinase}\).

 Enzyme | Kinetics | Regulation | Tissues |